ibm-cloud-docs/billing-usage/billing-faq.md

 ## What am I charged if I go over the total amount of my Subscription?
 {: #subs-overage}

-You're charged the non-discounted rate for any usage that exceeds your total Subscription amount.
+You're charged the non-discounted rate for any usage that goes over your total Subscription amount.

 ## Can I pay the total spending commitment up-front or quarterly?
 {: #subs-pay-schedule}